Robert Frost and the University of Miami

 Poet Robert Frost (1874-1963) became what Floridians call a “snow bird” in his later years, having established a winter home in Miami named “Pencil Pines.”
 The property was constructed and shipped from New England to Miami in 1941.
-Though it is not open to the public, Frost fans can visit the campus where he read his poetry and catch an art-house film at The Bill Cosford Cinema (5030 Brunson Drive, Memorial Building #227, Coral Gables), where Frost presented a lecture at the University of Miami in 1960.
+Though it is not open to the public, Frost fans can visit the college campus where he presented his poetry and catch an art-house film at The Bill Cosford Cinema (5030 Brunson Drive, Memorial Building #227, Coral Gables), where Frost delivered a lecture at the University of Miami in 1960.

 Watch our Video about Robert Frost at the University of Miami and read about his life on the Poetry Foundation‘s page at poetryfoundation.org/bio/robert-frost.
 Robert Frost’s best known poem is Stopping By Woods on a Snowy Evening.
 Read it here: poetryfoundation.org.

-In the 1940s, Frost also lived briefly in a Key West cottage where friends like Thornton Wilder and Wallace Stevens visited, but it is no longer open to the public.
+In the late 1940s, Frost also lived briefly in a Key West cottage where friends like Thornton Wilder and Wallace Stevens visited, but it is no longer open to the public.
 However, you can read about it here: Key West Literary Seminar article about Frost and Stevens.

 Key West remains a destination and home for creative writers and major literary events, such as the widely acclaimed Key West Literary Seminar.